Manuka Honey Benefits

 What Makes Manuka Honey Different?

 Manuka honey is produced by bees that forage on the nectar of the Manuka bush (Leptospermum scoparium), a flowering shrub native to New Zealand and parts of southeastern Australia.
-While all raw honey has some antibacterial properties — primarily from hydrogen peroxide produced by the enzyme glucose oxidase — Manuka honey contains an additional, unique antibacterial compound that sets it apart from every other honey in the world: methylglyoxal, commonly known as MGO.
+While all raw honey has some antibacterial properties — primarily from hydrogen peroxide produced by the enzyme glucose oxidase — Manuka honey contains an additional, unique antibacterial compound that sets it apart from every other honey in the world: methylglyoxal (MGO).
 Methylglyoxal forms naturally from the conversion of dihydroxyacetone (DHA), a compound found in unusually high concentrations in Manuka flower nectar.
 What makes MGO so significant is that it provides what scientists call "non-peroxide antibacterial activity."
 Regular honey's antibacterial power comes primarily from hydrogen peroxide, which is easily neutralized by enzymes in human tissue (catalase) and by exposure to heat or light.
 Manuka's MGO, however, remains stable and active even when hydrogen peroxide is broken down.
 This means Manuka honey retains its antibacterial effectiveness in situations where regular honey would lose its potency — inside wounds, on the skin, and in the digestive tract.
 The concentration of MGO in Manuka honey can range from 30 mg/kg in low-grade varieties to over 1,000 mg/kg in premium medical-grade products, making it the most potent natural antibacterial honey available.

 What Do UMF and MGO Ratings Mean?